IELTS Syllabus for 2024!Detailed Guide to IELTS Syllabus

 • Do not try to understand every word; rather, know the gist of it.

-Effective Strategies for IELTS Speaking Section
+Effective Strategies For IELTS Speaking Section

 • Speak fluently and don't stress your accent.